Theology Department Chair

 Mrs. Eileen DeStefano, a 21st century teacher and lifelong learner, graduated from Immaculata College with a B.A. in social studies.
 As a recipient of the James A. Finnegan Fellowship Award , she interned in State government the summer after graduation.
 Missing the academic environment, she applied to the Archdiocesan Secondary School System and was placed at Saint Maria Goretti High School to teach social studies.
 Throughout her career in education, Mrs. DeStefano taught at several archdiocesan high schools – West Catholic Girls’ where she started teaching Theology, West Catholic Boys’ where she became Theology Department Head, and the restructured West Catholic where she was the Assistant Principal of Student Affairs.
 In 1990 Mrs. DeStefano received her M.A. in religious studies from Saint Charles Seminary.
 In the summer of 1996 an opening in the Theology Department occurred at Archbishop Prendergast and Mrs. DeStefano decided that it was time to teach in her own neighborhood.
 Since 1987 Mrs. DeStefano has been an active member of the Archdiocesan Secondary School Theology Curriculum Committee.

 Two of Mrs. DeStefano’s most passionate concerns are Catholic Identity and Christian- Jewish relations.
 In 1998 Mrs. DeStefano was awarded a Connelly Grant to study the Jewish Roots of Christianity, and as part of this program she spent three weeks in Israel.
-This summer she participated in Bearing Witness a week long experience which fosters an understanding of anti-Semitism, the holocaust, and Christian- Jewish relations.
+During the summer of 2012 she participated in Bearing Witness a week long experience which fosters an understanding of anti-Semitism, the holocaust, and Christian- Jewish relations.